Replacing gasoline and diesel.

 To my knowledge (corrections welcome) we've had no problems with hydrogen-powered cars themselves, just at two H storage facilities involving failed pipe fittings that are being redesigned.
 But -- I'll admit that anything involving very high pressure H storage makes me nervous -- in the long term, a low-pressure system is necessary.
 That is being researched, but...

 We need to work on this much harder now that you're in charge of Transportation, Secretary Pete!
 Low pressure, high-density H can be the answer to most power storage issues including solar- and wind-power backup, but it starts with transportation.

-Secretary Buttigieg: Let's get the universities and national laboratories focused immediately on developing high-density hydrogen storage without the impediments of high pressure or low temperature.
+Secretary Buttigieg!
+Let's get the universities and national laboratories focused immediately on developing high-density hydrogen storage without the impediments of high pressure or low temperature.
 That will not only revolutionize transportation including aviation, but will allow large-scale backup of solar and wind power.
-Practical, large-scale hydrogen storage, using fuel cells to convert it back to electricity on still nights, will take us a long way down the road to reversing climate change.
+Practical, large-scale hydrogen storage, using fuel cells to convert it back to electricity on still nights, will take us a long way down the road toward reversing climate change.